aleemmalik1986/cr_task1/Readme.md

     4. Shop-B should migrate Shop-A inventory

 ### APIs
     * Shop-A: Create a mock API that reads Shop-A inventory from JSON file.
+                1) Get ShopA inventory (ShopAInventoryHandler)
     * Shop-B: Create following APIs for shop be that do CRUD Opentions in SQLite
-                1) Product Create
+                1) Product Create and migrate (MigrateInventory)
-                2) Product ListView
+                2) Product ListView  (ListProducts)

 ### Database Schema
     * Product_id